-Soft checks of your credit score are typically done by employers, insurance companies, landlords, and utility companies may do a soft inquiry into your credit history to understand how responsible you are with your finances.
-These organizations use your credit score and history to determine the likelihood you’ll pay on time.
-This type of information can, for example, factor into whether you have to pay a deposit for utility services.
+Soft checks of your credit score are typically done by employers, insurance companies, landlords, and utility companies.
+They do soft checks on your credit report to understand how responsible you are with your finances.
+These organizations use your credit score and history to determine the likelihood that you’ll pay on time.
+This type of information can sometimes factor into whether you’ll have to pay a deposit for utility services.

-A hard inquiry is different.
-It does require your permission and typically is triggered by your active request (application) for a loan or extension of credit.
-When you apply for a car loan, student loan, or home loan, the creditor will pull your credit to evaluate your eligibility.
-In a hard inquiry, the lender looks at your credit report in much more depth to determine your creditworthiness before granting or denying you that loan.
+A hard credit check is usually triggered by your active request (i.e., application) for a loan or extension of credit.
+When you apply for a student loan or another type of loan, the creditor checks your credit report to evaluate your eligibility.
+With a hard credit inquiry, the lender looks at your credit report in much more depth to determine your creditworthiness before granting or denying you that loan.

-So, next time you look for a loan prequalification or a rate quote, it will be nice to know soft inquiries generally have no impact on your credit score (read the fine print to find out what type of initial check the lender will make on your credit report.
-Just remember that once you formally apply for the loan, the creditor needs to make a hard inquiry into your credit and review your credit history in much greater detail.
+Credit Score Tip: When you’re looking for a loan pre-qualification or a rate quote, make sure to read the fine print to find out what type of initial check the lender will make on your credit report.
+Just remember that once you formally apply for the loan, the creditor needs to make a hard credit inquiry and review your credit score and history in much greater detail.

 If you need to borrow private loans to help pay for college, be smart about it.
 That’s what we is here for, and we’ll only use a soft inquiry to check the rates you qualify for.
 Get started with U-fi From Nelnet today.